Carbon - People - Land

 Why Kentucky?

-Kentucky is an energy producing state; and Kentucky coal fueled the Industrial Revolution.
+Kentucky is an energy producing state; Kentucky coal fueled the Industrial Revolution.
 As the global economy demands a shift from coal production to sustainable alternatives, it is important that Kentucky invests in future-proof power generation.
 The Commonwealth has the unique opportunity to create jobs in economically depressed regions by regaining its position as a leading power producer and embracing renewable energy sources.

 Natural Resources